Pathways of Public Service and Civic Engagement Working Group

 First, some students come to college having formed semi-rigid identities related to particular approaches to social change.
 Some of these identities are formed based on incomplete information or even misinformation.
 A second trend lies in the increasing number of academic structures that have developed to support various forms of civic learning and democratic engagement (Reich 2014).
 Too often, academic institutions treat the pathways as disciplines and build discrete support structures for them.
 Differences may also exist across the various pathways in terms of language, approaches, cultural norms, and foundational values.

-Findings from 2015-2019 collected from approximately 6,200 students at 51 institutions indicate they consistently tend to be most interested in the direct service pathway.
-However, the pathways (1) perceived to have the most impact, (2) in which students have the most experience, and (3) identified as areas of personal strength fluctuated in that four-year period, potentially influenced by sociopolitical context and events.
+Findings from 2015-2022 collected from approximately 14,100 students at 84 institutions and organizations indicate they consistently tend to be most interested in the direct service pathway.
+However, the pathways (1) perceived to have the most impact, (2) in which students have the most experience, and (3) identified as areas of personal strength fluctuated in that seven-year period, potentially influenced by sociopolitical context and events.
 Differences within each pathway arose in gender, first-generation attendance, year in school, and faith traditions.

 Data collected by the Pathways survey inform faculty and staff, who can (1) place students in community settings where they have strong pathway inclinations, (2) encourage students to explore pathways they had not considered, or (3) ensure they experience all six pathways in multiple placements during college.
 Each pathway provides students with experience that they can use with high-impact practices in the classroom (e.g., service learning, first-year experience, learning communities), in co-curricular settings (e.g., student government, clubs, themed residence halls), and eventually in the workplace and civil society.